What Does Chardonnay Taste Like?

 How Is Chardonnay Made?

 When we talk about making chardonnay, we talk about how the grapes are processed.
 In chardonnay production, the grapes are harvested, and crushed to extract the juice to make the wine.
-The taste of the final wine strongly depends on the fermentation method.
+The taste of the final chardonnay sweet wine strongly depends on the fermentation method.
 Chardonnay wines can be produced by classic fermentation or malolactic fermentation .

 Malolactic fermentation (MLF):

 The grapes are partially crushed, and the mash is layered with carbon dioxide to avoid oxidation of the grape juice.
 During this process tannins are liberated from the skins and stones.
-Grape juice, skins and stones are left for up to 24 h at controlled low temperature.
+Grape juice, skins and stones are left for up to 24 h at controlled low temperature in stainless steel tanks.
 Lactic acid bacteria which are present on the skins of the grapes start the malolactic fermentation (MLF).
 The bacteria turn malic acid which is naturally present in the mash into lactic acid and “diacetyl” (butanedione) as a by-product.
 Malic acid is associated with an acidic taste like green apples whereas lactic acid and “diacetyl” are responsible for a round, buttery taste.

 The resulting wine is dry to medium dry as the natural acidity is partially removed by the malolactic fermentation.
 The aroma is still very fruity with a flavor of papaya, guava or mango.